 “In a crisis being able to take a step back allows to get a comprehensive overview about what is actually going on” – Daniel Hardegger

 Court of Public Opinion

-During the panel discussion Roland Binz, Juan Cortizo, Michael Knoll, Natalie Rickli and Rena Zulauf, moderated by Patrick Krauskopf, discussed the role of the media and the challenges of companies and not-for-profit institions dealing with them.
-While the communications is getting more and more important, especially by using own channels, media companies are loosing the control over their news.
+During the panel discussion, which was moderated by Prof. Dr. Patrick Krauskopf, Roland Binz, Juan Cortizo, Michael Knoll, Natalie Rickli and Rena Zulauf, discussed the role of the media and the challenges of companies and not-for-profit institions dealing with them.
+While the communications is getting more and more important, media companies are loosing the control over their news because organisations are able to communicate directly with their target audience.
 Additionally, the public reacts usually very emotionally and it is difficult the change the opinion of the public later.
 It is therefore important to be aware about what is being discussed in the press and in social networks but at the same time not be intimidated and lose the initiative.

 After the conference, the participants continued their discussion during the gala dinner at the historic “Haus zur Geduld” right in the center of Winterthur.
 The key-note was hold by Dominik Isler, CEO of the Swiss Economic Forum (SEF).